akmanserdar/plm_analytics_ml/README.md

 This repository contains a comprehensive analysis of change request (CR) approvals within a Product Lifecycle Management (PLM) system.
 The analysis includes Multiple Linear Regression as a machine learning (ML) model to optimize the approval process.

 ## Example Use Case
+(Using the model of Multiple Linear Regression we developed, you can predict the ***approval time*** for this request.)
 Let's say we have a sample CR input with the following features:

 **Change_Type:** Major
 **Complexity:** 8